 #2.
 Prioritize Text Clarity

-Both normal users and visually impaired users can encounter problems with unclear text content.
+Both sighted and visually impaired users can encounter problems with unclear text content.
 Thus, you should prioritize text clarity to make your content more readable and clearer.
 You should follow WCAG guidelines to properly execute this.

 #3.
 Don’t Rely Exclusively on Color

-Color is effective for normal users because they could recognize them well.
+Color is effective for color sighted users because they could recognize them well.
 However, those who are color blind or have other visual problems may have a hard time identifying it.
 Therefore, you should not rely exclusively on color, instead, add labels to explain functions.

 #4.
 Order Content in HTML for Screen Readers